deviltriggeron/deviltriggeron/README.md

 - 👋 Hi, I’m @deviltriggeron
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Python developments
+- 🌱 I’m currently learning Swift developments
 - 💞️ I’m looking to collaborate with a mentor who will teach programming
 - 📫 How to reach me my email: zhan.brsv98@icloud.com